8 Key Metals Used in Casting

 What Is Metal?

-• Metals conduct electricity and heat
+• Metals conduct both electricity and heat

-• Metals can combine with other metals
+• Metals can combine with other metals to create alloys

 Download our Cast Products Buyer's GuideHere, we're going to discuss some of the most common metals used in metalcasting and machining.
 Different cast parts have different requirements.
 For example, some need to be as strong as possible, while others need to be as light as possible.
 The right metal for one part might not be the right metal for another, so it's important to know your options before buying cast parts.
-Once you choose a metal casting supplier, they can work with you further to select the optimal material to use in your casting.
+Once you choose a metal casting supplier, they can work with you to further determine the optimal material to use in your casting.

 To get started, here is an overview of the eight most common metals used in manufacturing today.